Honesty in Causal Forests: When It Helps and When It Hurts: How Tree-Based Causal Estimation Works

+which captures the predictable component of effect variation.
+The CATE is the best any model can do, so we interpret it as the effect for any individual with feature values $\mathbf{x}$.

-Tree-based methods estimate $\beta(\mathbf{x})$ by dividing the feature space into subpopulations (leaves) and estimating the causal effect separately within each one.
-Each individual is assigned to a leaf based on their features, and their estimated effect is the average effect for that leaf.
+A tree estimates $\beta(\mathbf{x})$ by dividing the feature space into subpopulations (leaves) and estimating the average effect within each one.
+Let $\ell$ denote a leaf.
+The \textbf{subpopulation average treatment effect (SPATE)} of $\ell$ is: